Tunstall v. Brotherhood of Locomotive Firemen and Enginemen: Background

 The Railway and the other carriers protested against the negotiations proposed by the Brotherhood and the Brotherhood invoked the services of the National Mediation Board without giving notice of such action to the plaintiff or any other members of his class.
-Moreover, the Brotherhood did not notify the plaintiff or any other members of his class after the execution of the contracts that such agreements had been executed0 Plaintiff Tunstall claimed that he suffered because of the Brotherhood’s modifications to the collective bargaining agreement.
+Moreover, the Brotherhood did not notify the plaintiff or any other members of his class after the execution of the contracts that such agreements had been executed.
+Plaintiff Tunstall claimed that he suffered because of the Brotherhood's modifications to the collective bargaining agreement.

 As a result of the negotiations, Tunstall was deprived of his seniority and rights by being removed from his job as a fireman.
 Instead, he was assigned more difficult and arduous work at a lower wage and was replaced by a white member of the brotherhood.
 This situation left the black firemen and enginemen voiceless and thus powerless, basically unable to protect their rights.
 Therefore, the plaintiff brought suit for declaratory judgment, injunction, and damages on account of discriminatory contract in favor of white members and against black members of the craft.

 However, the Fourth Circuit at the Circuit Court of Appeals dismissed the case on the ground that the federal courts lacked the jurisdiction over the case.
 The plaintiff therefore appealed to the Supreme Court of the United States.
 The Supreme Court reversed the dismissal of the Circuit Court and granted a writ of certiorari.